Proxypro2012/RollMate/README.md

-My app uses Kivy, a comprehensive python library built for developing cross platform apps in pure python.
+My app uses **Kivy**, a comprehensive python library built for developing cross platform apps in pure python.
 To get started, simply run:

 (On Windows) -